Sound effects have been used in cartoons since the early days of cinema.

 The most effective sound effects are the ones that are out of context.
 A character comes to a complete stop while running.
 Their feet sound like tires skidding to a halt.
 They get hit on the head and a cuckoo clock sound plays while birds fly around them.
 These sounds make otherwise mundane actions more comical.

 Some of the most popular sound effects in cartoons are the oldest.
-They are timeless and they can invoke particular moods just by hearing them.
+They are timeless and can invoke particular moods just by being heard.
 Others were created for specific shows and cannot bring certain characters to mind.

 Here are the 20 most popular cartoon sound effects: